Tag: humility

 their words reach the ends of the earth.

-Whether the story of God meeting the Israelites or the of , all of Creation proclaims the handiwork of God.
+Whether the story of God meeting the Israelites or the Transfiguration of Jesus, all of Creation proclaims the handiwork of God.
 While we look at Psalm 19 (or Psalm 148) and see the work of God celebrating God, there is quite a dark side to it.
 The bittersweet truth is that all the Creation that praises God today will die.

 Sin leads to the death of Creation.
 Yes, Revelation expresses the concept of a new Heaven and a new Earth.
 New, however, indicates that the old is gone.
 The “old” Creation (the one in which we live) will go away.